GregorKiczales/old-old-spd/README.md

 ### (@template s1 s2...sN)

-**Restrictions:** s1, s2, ... , sN can only be one of the following types:
+**Restrictions:** s1, s2, ... , sN must be unique unless they are a TypeName, and can only be one of the following types:
 * `TypeName`: Where we previously said "type", we now put the actual name of the type the template is based on.
-* `add-param`: the template has an additional parameter, treated as atomic data
+* `add-param`: the template has an additional parameter (or more than one), treated as atomic data
 * `htdw-main`: templated as a main function in the HtDW recipe, with a call to big-bang
 * `fn-composition`: templated as a composition of calls to two or more helper functions
 * `backtracking`: template includes backtracking search